juice-shop/pwning-juice-shop/appendix/solutions.md

 > the postal code) and those in the east with 'O' (for Ost), e.g.:
 > O-1xxx Berlin.[^4]

-### :warning: Reset Morty's password via the Forgot Password mechanism
+### Reset Morty's password via the Forgot Password mechanism

 1. Trying to find out who "Morty" might be should _eventually_ lead you to _Morty Smith_ as the most likely user identity